oasci/raygent/README.md

 dag = DAG()

 # Add source nodes we can send data into the DAG
-# Returns a source node and queue
+# Returns a source node and a queue
 source_n1, source_1 = dag.add_source()
 source_n2, source_2 = dag.add_source()